Online Safety Act 2023: Academic responses

 Alan Woodward, a cybersecurity expert at the University of Surrey, described the act's surveillance provisions as "technically dangerous and ethically questionable", stating that the government's approach could make the internet less safe, not more.
 He added that the act makes mass surveillance "almost an inevitability" as security forces would be liable to mission creep, using the justification of "exceptional circumstances" to extend searches beyond their original remit.
 Elena Abrusci, a scholar at Brunel Law School, suggests that the OSA provides adequate legal basis for service providers to remove illegal content, but does not adequately protect users from disinformation and online harassment, which is necessary for ensuring political participation.
+Felipe Romero-Moreno, a law professor at the University of Hertfordshire, has critiqued the OSA’s prescriptive "proactive technology" mandates (such as Section 231) for being fundamentally calibrated for static, human-driven threat models rather than autonomous multi-agent deepfake architectures.
+He argues that the statute's reliance on content-matching and behavioral metadata triggers severe ECHR proportionality deadlocks and leaves interactive agentic fraud entirely unregulated.

 Charities and human rights organisations

 The National Society for the Prevention of Cruelty to Children (NSPCC) said the act's passage was "a momentous day for children" and that it would help prevent abuse.
 The Samaritans, which had lobbied to expand the Bill's reach to protect vulnerable users, also lent the final act its cautious support.
 The organisation said it was a step forward, but criticised the government for not fulfilling its ambition to make the United Kingdom the "safest place to be online".

 British human rights organisation Article 19 warned that the act is "an extremely complex and incoherent piece of legislation" and "fails in effectively addressing the threat to human rights" such as freedom of expression and access to information.
 Mark Johnson, Legal and Policy Officer at Big Brother Watch, said it was a "censor's charter" that undermines the right to freedom of expression and privacy.

-In February 2024, the European Court of Human Rights had previously ruled that requiring degraded end-to-end encryption "cannot be regarded as necessary in a democratic society" and was incompatible with Article 6 of the European Convention on Human Rights.
+In February 2024, the European Court of Human Rights ruled that requiring degraded end-to-end encryption "cannot be regarded as necessary in a democratic society" and was incompatible with Article 6 of the European Convention on Human Rights.